deanpcmad/paddle/README.md

 PaddleRB is a Ruby library for interacting with the Paddle API.

+**This library is currently under development for Paddle's new Billing APIs**

 ## Installation

 Add this line to your application's Gemfile: